toondkn/ngrc/readme.md

     value: PropTypes.number,
 }

-// your angular app
+// your angularjs app
 angular.module('myApp')
-    // --- register your react component with angular ---
+    // --- register your react component with angularjs ---
-    // camelCase the component name, angular expects it this way .component('myComponent', ngrc(MyComponent))
+    // camelCase the component name, angularjs expects it this way .component('myComponent', ngrc(MyComponent))
     // --- this is all you need ---
     .controller('myCtrl', ['$scope', function($scope) {